© Unofficial Royalty 2024

 August 24, 1545 – Death of Charles Brandon, 1st Duke of Suffolk, 2nd Husband of Mary Tudor at Guildford Castle in Surrey, England; buried at St. George Chapel, Windsor Castle in Windsor, England

-Charles Brandon’s father was the standard banner for Henry Tudor, Earl of Richmond (the future King Henry VII), and was then killed by King Richard III during the Battle of Bosworth Field while defending the standard banner of Henry Tudor.
+Charles Brandon’s father was the standard banner for Henry Tudor, Earl of Richmond (the future King Henry VII).
+He was killed by King Richard III during the Battle of Bosworth Field while defending the standard banner of Henry Tudor.
 After his mother died, Charles was raised at King Henry VII’s court and became a close friend of Henry VII’s son, the future King Henry VIII.
 Charles had two marriages before he married Mary Tudor.
-After the death of Mary Tudor’s first husband King Henry XII of France, Charles and Mary secretly married, which greatly angered Mary’s brother King Henry VIII.
+After the death of Mary Tudor’s first husband King Henry XII of France, Charles and Mary secretly married, greatly angering Mary’s brother King Henry VIII.
 Eventually, Henry forgave them.
 Charles and Mary had two sons and two daughters, but only their daughters survived childhood.
 Their daughter Lady Frances Brandon was the mother of the ill-fated Lady Jane Grey.
 After Mary Tudor’s death, Charles married one more time.
 Throughout the reign of King Henry VIII, Charles Brandon remained close to the king, acting as a companion at court and often accompanying him on his travels.
 He accompanied Henry VIII to his famous 1520 summit with King François I of France known as the Field of the Cloth of Gold.
 In 1536, Brandon stood at the scaffold at the Tower of London, representing Henry VIII, at the execution of Anne Boleyn.

 Unofficial Royalty: Charles Brandon, 1st Duke of Suffolk